NFT Uses: A Guide to Key Categories and Their Utility

-If you feel lost or your eyes glaze over a little bit when NFT’s are mentioned, that’s totally understandable.
+If you feel lost or your eyes glaze over a little bit at the mention of NFTs, that’s totally understandable.
 For newcomers to this exploding scene, it might be hard to decipher just why NFTs are so popular – what is their function, and how useful can a digital cat picture really be?

 Hey – we feel you.
-No one is expected to be an expert on everything and we all have much to learn, but our hope is that this brief glossary of NFT uses will help you understand the culture and landscape of NFTs and maybe even chart your course.
+No one is expected to be an expert on everything, with so much to learn.
+Our hope is that this brief glossary of NFT uses will help you understand the culture and landscape of NFTs, and maybe even chart your course.

 Ready?
 HWG.